fecgov/fec-testing/Testing-Scripts/Test-Script_2017-08-03.md

 - What is being discussed at the next commission meeting?

 ### Data landing page questions
-Ok, let's take a look at a design.
+Ok, let's take a look at a new design that hasn't been coded yet.

 [user opens invision link and shares screen] (https://gsa.invisionapp.com/share/NECTRO1JD#/246322092_Data-Landing-V4)